 He has written for the magazine of that area, The Blackcountryman, and he wrote jazz reviews for The Listener.
 In the 1960’s a number of John’s quirky cartoons were accepted for publication in the Daily Mirror.
 For some years since the death of his mother, Daisy, he has been developing his range of informative and amusing talks in venues as diverse as colleges and village halls (and once in London which is quite a long way from Wall Heath!).

-Local history titles, by John Sparry
+Local history books, by John Sparry

 Hello Stourbridge King Edward’s, G60J Calling...
 Come in Please!